Andrologist Malpractice Attorneys in Chicago

 Andrologists diagnose and treat many conditions that affect male sexual performance and fertility, but their services are also critical to the early detection of other potential health concerns.
 Men who suffer from sexual dysfunction or fertility concerns have a high risk of developing or suffering from hormone imbalances, cardiovascular disease, and cancer.
-The Chicago andrologist medical malpractice attorneys of Rosenfeld Injury Lawyers LLC represent those who have endured a serious injury or lost loved ones because of a failed diagnosis or medical error during the routine treatment of sexual disorders or infertility.
+The andrologist medical malpractice attorneys represent those who have endured a serious injury or lost loved ones because of a failed diagnosis or medical error during the routine treatment of sexual disorders or infertility in Chicago and throughout Illinois.
 We understand the emotional, physical and financial toll that these types of injuries can have and do whatever it takes to see that our clients find restitution.

 The Path to Andrology Begins With a Specialization in Urology